 NOTE - If you fail after the initial five driving tests you must visit Budapest for a mental ability test before you can continue with a sixth driving test and driving tests thereafter.

-NOTE - You must have had an address card for at least 6 months before you will be issued a full (professional) driving license; assuming you pass your driving test of course.
+NOTE - You must have had an address card for at least 6 months before you will be issued a full (professional) driving licence; assuming you pass your driving test of course.

-NOTE - A Full (Professional) Driving License in Hungary is valid for periods of 10 years only.
-So if you pass your driving test at 20 years old, your driving license will only be valid until your 30th birthday whereby you then need to take an assessment medical test.
-If you pass that medical test, you pay for another 10 years on your driving license; so it is then valid until your 40th birthday.
-In other words, you need to renew your driving license every 10 years.
+NOTE - A Full (Professional) Driving Licence in Hungary is valid for periods of 10 years only.
+So if you pass your driving test at 20 years old, your driving licence will only be valid until your 30th birthday whereby you then need to take an assessment medical test.
+If you pass that medical test, you pay for another 10 years on your driving licence; so it is then valid until your 40th birthday.
+In other words, you need to renew your driving licence every 10 years.

-When driving in Hungary the following documents should be carried at all times, if you do not want a fine.
+When driving in Hungary the following ORIGINAL (NOT Photocopied) documents and accessories should be onboard at all times, if you do not want a penalty.

 NOTE: Motorcycle riders and their passengers MUST all wear a crash helmet.

-You must use dipped headlights when driving outside built-up areas (when driving between cities, towns or villages for example).
-And when driving in a built-up area (such as in a city, town or village), you must NOT use full-beam headlights at night.
+You must use dipped headlights when driving outside built-up areas (when driving between cities, towns or villages and when using a motorway).
+And when driving in the night you must NEVER use full-beam headlights (it is illegal to do so).
 Sadly, some drivers do not follow these rules.
 I have encountered, as a night time cyclist, cars coming from the opposite direction with full-beam (blinding) headlights on as they pass me.

 It is also illegal for you to allow a person under the influence of alcohol or drugs to drive.
 If the police suspect a driver (and even a cyclist or pedestrian) of being under the influence of drugs, they can take them to a medical centre for blood and urine tests.